nautobot/nautobot-app-device-onboarding/docs/dev/dev_environment.md

 Your environment should now be fully setup, all necessary Docker containers are created and running, and you're logged into Nautobot in your web browser.
 Now what?

-Now you can start developing your plugin in the project folder!
+Now you can start developing your app in the project folder!

-The magic here is the root directory is mounted inside your Docker containers when built and ran, so **any** changes made to the files in here are directly updated to the Nautobot plugin code running in Docker.
-This means that as you modify the code in your plugin folder, the changes will be instantly updated in Nautobot.
+The magic here is the root directory is mounted inside your Docker containers when built and ran, so **any** changes made to the files in here are directly updated to the Nautobot app code running in Docker.
+This means that as you modify the code in your app folder, the changes will be instantly updated in Nautobot.

 !!! warning
 	There are a few exceptions to this, as outlined in the section [To Rebuild or Not To Rebuild](#to-rebuild-or-not-to-rebuild).